Website Mobile Optimization

 - Card style design: This type of website design takes its cue from social media sites like Pinterest and Instagram that feature a large image and ample room for text for each image.
 Individual cards can present products, services or blog posts in smaller pieces for users to easily scan and consume.
 Website development can build a card style site that looks fresh and organized, with easy touch navigation to expand the cards for expanded information.

 Is your website mobile optimized?
-If not, or if it needs some updating to take advantage of the latest trends and SEO benefits, contact the Catalyst Group today and let’s get started.
+If not, or if it needs some updating to take advantage of the latest trends and SEO benefits, contact the Catalyst Connect today and let’s get started.
 Based in Tucson, we partner with businesses all over the world to enhance their online presence and drive traffic, from screens large and small.
-Call us at 1 (520) 375-9495 or email email@example.com.
+Call us at 1 (520) 375-9495 or email [email protected].